TheseusGrey/edit-in-neovim/README.md

 For those who love the power of Obsidian, but just can't shake wanting absolutely any and all text editing to happen inside of neovim.

+## Important

+Several users have reported that the plugin doesn't function when obsidian is installed using flatpak.

 ## What does it do?

 This plugin will pop open a new terminal and runs neovim inside it (You can turn this off in the settings) when Obsidian starts up.